BABSON COLLEGE TO RESTORE AND RELOCATE HISTORIC GLOBE TO HEART OF CAMPUS

 - Babson Commons at Horn Library—including a new building featuring a four-season garden, a café, collaborative work areas, two state-of-the-art classrooms, and a new, more prominent home for the Stephen D. Cutler Center for Investments and Finance.
 The Babson Commons project also includes renovations to Horn Library to provide additional study space for students, a centralized academic support center, and new faculty offices.
 Construction will begin in June 2018 and is scheduled for completion in May 2019.

-- Babson Recreation and Athletics Center—a state-of-the-art multipurpose facility that will benefit the entire Babson community is currently under construction and scheduled for completion in September 2019.
+- Babson Recreation and Athletics Complex—a state-of-the-art multipurpose facility that will benefit the entire Babson community is currently under construction and scheduled for completion in September 2019.

 Babson World Globe